michaelplanknz/pandemic-excess-mortality-nz-public/README.md

 This repository contains data and code for estimating excess mortality in Aotearoa New Zealand during the Covid-19 pandemic and should be read in conjunction with the accompanying article "Estimating excess mortality during the Covid-19 pandemic in Aotearoa New Zealand".

-A preprint of the article is available at: URL.
+A preprint of the article is available [here](https://arxiv.org/abs/2412.08927).
 Results in this version were generated using the version of this repository tagged v1.0.

 ## Abstract